slimdevops/slim-containers/examples/rust/guessing-game/README.md

 ```

 ### Success Criteria
 Fortunately, with an app like this we can get a lot of confidence in our image without a robust test-suite by running the container and playing a couple games in it.
 Running this slim container reveals an app that works with the exact same as the fat image, at less than 1% of the size!
-### Image Size
-### Security Scan
+Better yet, reducing the attack surface so greatly has removed all of our critical vulnerabilities!